 Possess Self Worth:

-The world is an open market; the best possible way to sell out is to have a faith in you.
-If one is aware of his self worth, it will automatically dismiss any disrespectful comment towards you.
-If you are doubtful about your own self worth, it is really easy for anyone to pass sexist comments and hurt you.
-You must thus be confident and possess self worth.
+The world is an open market; the best possible way to sell out is to have faith in you.
+If one is aware of his self-worth, it will automatically dismiss any disrespectful comment towards you.
+If you are doubtful about your own self-worth, it is really easy for anyone to pass sexist comments and hurt you.
+You must thus be confident and possess self-worth.

 Keep an Open Mind:

-Very often, sexism at a workplace is also a figment of our imagination.
-There are men as well as women who are overtly bossy and arrogant but they maybe the same to men as well as women at work.
+Very often, sexism in workplace is also a figment of our imagination.
+There are men as well as women who are overtly bossy and arrogant but they may be the same to men as well as women at work.
 You need to have an open mind to identify whether the comments are actually sexist or whether they are just being their arrogant and rude selves.
 This identification will help you find the right solution to the problem without complicating the situation much.